t7reyeslua/NILM-Loc/README.md

 # NILM-Loc

-Scripts to infer/extract location information from publicly available energy datasets.
+* Objective: Infer/extract location information from publicly available energy datasets and use it to improve NILM estimations.
+* This project makes use of the open source NILM toolkit [http://nilmtk.github.io/]